How many credits do I need to be a full-time student?

 You may declare a major at any time, and change it at any time.
 However, if you reach 75 credits and have not declared a major, a hold will be placed on your account that prevents you from registering until you have officially declared a major.

-You can declare or change a major by using the Program of Study Change Form.
+You can declare or change a major by using the Change of Major Form.
 You will need to fill out all information in the “Student Information” and “Change Information” boxes.
 You need the signature of the advisor of your new major.
 You must submit this form to the Registrar’s Office for it to be official.

 How do double majors and double minors work?